-Professor Chase's program of research includes melanoma survivorship post-treatment, cancer survivorship in general, symptom management, chronic illness impact on quality-of-life, and research methodologies.
-With over 33 years of experience in healthcare and nursing, Professor Chase’s experience spans a variety of settings including critical care, perioperative and oncology nursing, administration, research, education, and advanced practice.
+Shirleen Chase's clinical program of research includes cancer survivorship posttreatment, symptom management, chronic illness impact on quality-of-life, and research methodologies.
+With over 33 years of experience in healthcare and nursing, her career thus far spans a variety of settings including critical care, adult health, perioperative, oncology nursing, administration, research, education, and advanced practice.
 She has also developed a manual for faculty teaching online and has several manuscripts in development for publication.
-Professor Chase was recently recognized with the 2016 CHEPS Outstanding Teaching/Advising Award at UTC.
-She has also presented locally, regionally, and nationally.
+She was also recognized with a 2016 CHEPS Outstanding Teaching/Advising Award at UTC.
+Shirleen has presented locally, regionally, and nationally.